3520 Museum Preparator

 THIS ANNOUNCEMENT HAS BEEN AMENDED TO REFLECT MODIFICATIONS ON THE MINIMUM QUALIFICATIONS

 FILE IMMEDIATELY.
-OPEN UNTIL FILLED: Applicants are encouraged to file immediately as this may close at anytime, but not before Friday, March 9, 2018.
+OPEN UNTIL FILLED: Applicants are encouraged to apply as soon as possible as this announcement may close at any time after 5:00 p.m. on Friday, March 9, 2018.

 SFO’s mission is to provide an exceptional airport in service to our communities and is committed to redefining air travel.
 SFO has embarked on the renovation of Terminal 1, the largest capital project in the Airport’s $7.3 billion Ascent Program.
 For more information, visit www.flysfo.com.
-View an Inside SFO video about careers at SFO.
+View a video about careers at SFO.

-Employment is limited to 1,040 work-hours or six (6) months.
-Exempt employees are considered “at will” and serve at the discretion of the appointing officer.
+Temporary Exempt (TEX).
+Employment is limited to 1,040 work-hours or six (6) months in each fiscal year.
+Exempt employees are considered “at will” and serve at the discretion of the Appointing Officer.

 Under general supervision, this position provides a wide variety of semi-skilled and skilled duties in the preparation, production, installation and care of museum exhibits and works of art and performs related duties as required.